Questions about reopening

 Is the Museum Prinsenhof Delft open?

 Is it possible to visit the exhibition ‘Jingdezhen.
 1000 years of porcelain'?

-Certainly.
 The exhibition is ready for viewing when the museum re-opens.
 Wearing a face mask during your visit to the museum is mandatory.

 Questions about ordering tickets

 How can I arrange admission to the museum?

 We are making use of time slots for admission to ensure visitors are effectively separated from each other and to prevent crowding at the entrance.
 Admission to the museum is possible with a ticket purchased online or you can buy a ticket at the museum ticket counter.

 How to order tickets